30 Suspects Arraigned Over June 28 Kampala Chaos Following Museveni Nomination

 Thirteen of the newly arraigned suspects were remanded to Luzira Prison, while three juveniles were committed to Naguru Remand Home pending further proceedings.

-According to the prosecution, the suspects took part in coordinated attacks in central Kampala, including on city streets and transport terminals, where they reportedly assaulted passersby and snatched mobile phones, wallets, and other valuables in broad daylight.
+According to the prosecution, the suspects took part in coordinated attacks in central Kampala, including on city streets and transport terminals, where they reportedly assaulted passers-by and snatched mobile phones, wallets, and other valuables in broad daylight.
 The attacks sparked public outrage and drew condemnation from human rights defenders and opposition leaders, who accused the regime of enabling political violence.

-On Monday 30th June while addressing the press at the People’s Front for Freedom offices on Katonga Road Kira municipality MP Ibrahim Semujju Nganda accused the director of criminal investigation in the uganda police force Maj.
+On Monday 30th June while addressing the press at the People’s Front for Freedom offices on Katonga Road Kira municipality MP Ibrahim Semujju Nganda accused the director of criminal investigation in the Uganda police force Maj.
 Gen. Christopher Damulira of being behind these gangs and called for his immediate investigation.

 We now have police officers, senior ones like Grace Akullo being beaten by criminals raised and trained under the command of Maj.
 Gen. Damulira,” Semujju told reporters.
 “This is no longer about the opposition.
 This is about a regime losing control over its monsters.”